 We will be using the REVEL version of Stokstad & Cothren, Art: A Brief History, 7e this semester.
-I will assign readings and quizzes in REVEL- they are worth 0% of your grade.
-At the end of the semester, your average score on all REVEL assignments will be calculated out of 100 and entered into D2L as part of your overall grade.
+I will assign readings and quizzes in REVEL.
 Be sure to login to REVEL frequently to see due dates of assigned material.
 You are required to complete all REVEL assignments by the posted due dates.
-Late submissions will not be accepted.
 Use the course calendar (below) to plan accordingly.
 See D2L for instructions on getting started with REVEL access.